ickshonpe/bevy_stat_bars/README.md

 ## About
 * Successor to `bevy_simple_stat_bars`.
-* version 0.2+ supports Bevy 0.8, 0.1 supports Bevy 0.7
-* The style options with this release are very limited, only colors and borders.
+* The style options are very limited, only colors and borders.
+* There is some very basic automatic color interpolation support (So a health bar changes to red when health low, for example).
 * Uses the builtin Bevy sprite renderer for drawing.
 * 0.2 requires that StarBar/StarBars entities also have the VisibilityBundle components, otherwise they won't be drawn.
+* version 0.2+ supports Bevy 0.8, 0.1 supports Bevy 0.7

 # Usage